 Students are not required to have or show proof of immunizations to be accepted to or matriculate through the Master of Social Work Program.
 However, many field placements do require verification of immunizations.
 If an intern is required by the field placement to show verification or receive additional vaccinations, they must comply to receive the identified placement.
 This arrangement occurs directly with the student and the field placement site.
 The School of Social Work and field office do not facilitate this process.
-The Snow Health Center does provide immunizations for students and is a resource if needed.
+The IHA at EMU Health Center does provide immunizations for students and is a resource if needed.

-School Social Worker Non-certificate Approval Process: The Michigan Department of Education requires certain skills and competencies of Social Workers before they can practice in a public school setting as a School Social Worker.
+School Social Worker Non-certificate Approval Process

+The Michigan Department of Education requires certain skills and competencies for social workers before they can practice in a public school setting as a School Social Worker.
 Students in the MSW Program may choose the option to work towards obtaining temporary approval as a School Social Worker by taking the three School Social Work courses as electives.
-Further, they MUST complete a field placement in a child and family agency.
+Further, students MUST complete a field placement in a child and family agency in order to be eligible for the school social work certification.

-School Social Work students take three required School Social Work courses in sequence, one course per semester, beginning winter term with the pre-requisite course and ending in summer term.
+School Social Work students take three required School Social Work courses in sequence, one course per semester, beginning in the fall term with the pre-requisite course and ending in summer term.
 In order to obtain temporary approval to work as a School Social Worker, the applicant must:

-1. Complete a MSW degree

-- 2. Complete coursework in the following: - SWRK 670 Social Work Services in Schools (3 credits).
-Winter Term elective at EMU and prerequisite for the next two courses - SWRK 671 School-Based Assessment of Children and Youth (2 credits).
-Summer Term elective at EMU - SWRK 672 School Social Work with Children with Educational Disabilities (2 credits).
-Summer Term elective at EMU - 3.
+- 1. Complete a MSW degree - 2.
+Complete coursework in the following: - SWRK 676 Social Work Services in Schools (3 credits).
+Fall Term elective at EMU and prerequisite for the next two courses - SWRK 677 School Based Social Work Assessment (3 credits).
+Winter Term elective at EMU - SWRK 678 School Based Social Work Interventions (3 credits).
+Summer Term elective at - 3.
 Complete a 500 hour field placement in a setting with children and families and be supervised by a social worker with two years post-MSW practice experience.

 When these criteria are met, the graduate requests a SSW 310 form from the EMU MSW Program office.
 The Information of Requirements Form for School Social Work must be completed at the time of request.
 Documentation must also be received that the student has completed all coursework requirements.
-If the school social work coursework was taken at a different university, it is the MSW program from where the student graduated that provides the SSW 310 form.
+If the school social work coursework was taken at a different university, the MSW program the student graduated from provides the SSW 310 form.

 When a graduate begins a position as a School Social Worker, it is the graduate's responsibility to contact the MSW Program Office to secure the SSW 310 form.
 This process provides students with temporary approval for their first year of employment.
-After one school year as a School Social Worker, it is the responsibility of the student and the employer to contact the state to obtain permanent approval.
+After one school year as a School Social Worker, it is the responsibility of the student and the employer to contact the Michigan Department of Education to obtain permanent approval.
 Failure to do so could have a negative impact on the graduate's ability to become a fully approved School Social Worker.
 The entity that grants permanent approval to work as a School Social Worker is the Michigan Department of Education, and not Eastern Michigan University.